Guide to Buying Bath Towels

 Bath towels may be the hardest working members of your household.
 After all, we expect our towels and washcloths to keep us clean, dry us off, add to the look of our bathroom and, occasionally, wipe up after Fluffy tracks mud into the house.
 However, despite their versatility, towels are often underappreciated, with many people putting little thought into which type of towel they buy and bring home.
 But with a little knowledge, your towels will look, last and perform better in their many roles.

-Other types of fabric are also starting to find their way into today's bath towels, including Modal, made of cellulose from beech trees.
-Its fans claim that it's about 50 percent more absorbent than even cotton alone, and that it won't fade over time, making it an excellent choice for bath towels.
+Less common, though gaining popularity, Modal is made of cellulose from beech trees.
+It's about 50-percent more absorbent than cotton and won't fade over time, making it an excellent choice for bath towels.

 OK, now you know how to buy good towels.
 Here’s how to care for them:

 Skip fabric softeners.
 They’ll leave a residue on your towels that makes them less absorbent.
 Your Egyptian cotton towels could end up as crappy as $3 polyester ones.

 Wash with vinegar.
 Put a cupful in the wash with your towels once a month.
 The vinegar will remove the body oils and soap residue that make towels less absorbent.
 It also blasts odors.

 Say 'no' to towel hooks.
 Towels hung on hooks dry more slowly than towels hung on bars.
 Slow-drying towels = mold and bacteria.